weixian-zhang/Fuzzie/README.md

 #### 2. Start by creating a  new API Fuzz Context

-A Fuzz Context contains a list of cohesive "fuzz test cases" created by writing [HTTP Request Messages](#http-write-request-messages).
+A Fuzz Context contains a list of cohesive "test cases" created by writing [HTTP Request Messages](#http-write-request-messages).
 Each test case contains HTTP verb, domain name, port, path, querystring, headers and body and Fuzzie make HTTP requests against all test cases in a Fuzz Context.

 <img src="https://github.com/weixian-zhang/Fuzzie/blob/main/doc/tutorial/create-new-api-context.png" />

 #### 2. Write HTTP Request Messages

-Your REST and GraphQL contracts are described by writing Request Messages.
+Your REST and GraphQL target endpoints are described by writing Request Messages.
 The concept of Request Message is fully inspired by [Hau Chao's VSCode Rest Client project](https://github.com/Huachao/vscode-restclient#select-request-text).

 In request message, you can replace any parameter in path, querystring, header, body with Fuzzie's built-in [Wordlists](#wordlist-types).